How to Crochet a Raglan Sweater That Actually Fits You

 3. The Oversized Weekend Raglan

-If you love the cozy, slouchy sweater trend, this oversized crochet raglan sweater is perfect for you.
-It features dropped shoulders, a wide neckline, and 4–6 inches of positive ease for maximum comfort.
+If you love the cozy, slouchy sweater trend, this oversized raglan sweater works well for you.
+It features dropped shoulders, a wide neckline, and 4-6 inches of positive ease for maximum comfort.
 The pattern uses bulky weight yarn so it works up fast, and the simple construction makes it a great weekend project.
 You can browse all of these patterns and thousands more on Ravelry.

 For more garment inspiration, be sure to explore our collection of crochet sweater pattern ideas and tutorials right here on KnotToYarn.